3.2. Modules and C++ bindings¶

 >(*this, lib, "_builtin_read",SideEffects::modifyExternal, "builtin_read");

-Interop function registration template expects function name as a first template argument, function return value as a second, with the rest of the arguments to follow.
+The interop function registration template expects a function name as its first template argument, function return value as its second, with the rest of the arguments following.

-When function argument type needs to remain unspecified, argument type of vec4f
+When a function’s argument type needs to remain unspecified, an argument type of vec4f is used.

 vec4f builtin_read ( Context & context, SimNode_CallBase * call, vec4f * args ) {